SmithWillSuffice/ohanga-pai/content/blog/78_normanator_disinvertigation.md

 By "investment class" I really _only_ mean the money managed accounts.
 Real investment in real industry is a good thing.

+**Senventh**, why does the yield curve invert, then dis-invert.
+I've given you the answer, it is because the central bank votes to set the current interest rte floor.
+If they vote it up then new bonds will have higher yield.
+That is the whole story.

+Almost.
+If the central bank thinks there is too much economic activity for the good of those who like seeing workers suffer from unemployment, then they think it is appropriate to vote up the interest rate --- because they believe (falsely in most cases) this cools down the economy.
+(It doesn't.).
+It is a terrible policy response, but that is their thinking.
+That is why the yield curve can invert.

+Conversely, if they fear a recession they vote to lower the interest rate, because they think this lowering of the cost of funds (aka. "cheap money") will help stimulate the economy.
+I just pointed out this latter idea ("cheap money") is false, it is the base case for trading the currency at par.
+It is the most stable.
+It is not "cheap money".
+It does not stimulate the economy in most cases.
+Especially not if the currency is on a float.
+In any case, this vote will dis-invert a yield curve if it was previously inverted.
+Whether the feared recession ever happens is anyone's guess, but the backwards policy response is a sick self-fulfilling prophecy, the lower rates without any fiscal offset, like reducing taxes, will help _cause_ a recession (drop in sales --- for goods that people need that can easily be produced --- then the spiral).

 I think I had a few more points to make concerning the Treasury bond market operations that relate to the Yield Curve story, but hopefully that is sufficient for now.
 If you have questions, or question my account, feel free to write to me.
-If you donate a few government scorepoints into my bank account via KoFi then I might also write back and apologize if I got something wrong.
-Oh my goodness, am I seeling Indulgences of some kind?
+If you donate a few government scorepoints into my bank account via
+[KoFi](https://ko-fi.com/achrononmaster/) then I might also write back and apologize if I got something wrong.
+Oh my goodness, am I selling Indulgences of some kind?
 LOL.

 ## Psychological Damages